UnbrokenHunter/Java-Utilities/README.md

 Initializes the vector with the given x and y coordinates.

 Method Summary
+public static Vector2 add(Vector2 vector1, Vector2 vector2)
+Returns a new vector resulting from the addition of two vectors.

+public static Vector2 subtract(Vector2 vector1, Vector2 vector2)
+Returns a new vector resulting from subtracting the second vector from the first one.

+public static Vector2 multiply(Vector2 vector, int scalar) Returns a new vector by multiplying the vector by the given scalar.

+public static Vector2 divide(Vector2 vector, int scalar) Returns a new vector by dividing the vector by the given scalar.

 public Vector2 plus(Vector2 vector2)
 Returns a new vector by adding the given vector to the current one.